Wichita Wolves looking to become official eSports team for the Air Capital

 “Our call of duty team specifically puts in almost 45 hours a week for practice.
 So, it’s definitely not just for fun.
 These people really wanna make this their career,” said Reese.

 The Wichita Wolves are hoping to become the official eSports team for the city.
 Reese says they have been talking with city officials to make it happen.
-Councilman James Clendenin says this could put the air capitol in a new light.
-He said, “It’s really exploding right now on the national scene and for the City of Wichita to be thought of to have one of those teams.
-That’s kind of a cool idea.”
+Councilman James Clendenin says this could put the Air Capital in a new light.

+“It’s really exploding right now on the national scene, and for the City of Wichita to be thought of to have one of those teams, that’s kind of a cool idea,” he said.

 As of now, since the Wolves are self-funded they compete only online.
 They are hoping as they grow to play in competitions across the country and even internationally.